 Make sure your goals are measurable

 Being able to measure your progress is super handy as it will help you to know if you’re on the right track.
 It can work as a brilliant motivator, too.
 If you’re able to put some numbers against your goal, all the better.
-Changing “lose weight” to “lose three stone” or going from “eat better” to “eat five gut- friendly foods each day” will make you far more likely to succeed.
+Changing “drink water” to “drink 3 liters a day” or going from “eat better” to “eat five gut- friendly foods each day” will make you far more likely to succeed.

 Choose goals that are achievable